 Don’t feel as though you need to adjust to one method of gardening all at once.
 As I mention in the video, this year we’re tilling up our garden creating rows that won’t be tilled year after year.

-I’m laying out the garden plan, adding in compost (as much as is financially possible, up to 4 inches or so) and adjusting as needed.
+I’m laying out the garden plan, adding in compost (up to 4 inches or so) and adjusting as needed.
+We make our own compost, and teach how you can too in How to Make Compost the Easy Way – Composting 101.

 Some rows of my garden will get less compost in order for other areas to get more.
 Know what your crops like, if they’re crops that prefer a more nitrogen rich soil, you can go a little light on the compost this year.